- An Overview of Click Tracking Technologies

 - I saw one time where a company realized people weren’t seeing their main offer because it was below the average scroll depth.

-So, now that we've covered the main types of click tracking technologies, let's move on and discuss conversion tracking.
+So, now that we've covered the main types of click tracking technologies, let's move on to discussing specific tools that can help you implement them.

 Popular Click Tracking Tools